Greatest Literature banner

 Still, one gets the idea Hemingway saw salvation in the characters' return to elemental experiences.
 Such as the enjoyment of nature, as seen during a fishing expedition that even someone like me, who is usually bored to death by this so-called sport, can find entrancing.
 Or in the risking of life in the running of the bulls or the struggle for honour in the bullfighting ring itself.

 It is all beautifully written.
 By which I do not mean the prose is pretty.
-Hemingway's text in his first serious novel is as finely honed as in his first collection of stories, In Our Time, but appears deceptively offhand as delivered by Jake Barnes in the first person, easing some of the perceived quirkiness of the early stories.
+Hemingway's text in his first serious novel is as finely honed as in his first collection of stories, In Our Time, but appears deceptively offhand as delivered first-person by Jake Barnes, easing some of the perceived quirkiness of the early stories.

 The Sun Also Rises is an easy, smooth read that every now and then catches you unawares.
 Here's an example: